Skip to main content

 • Vitamin A, which aids in bone health and immune function

-Less directly, some pets need to take pills daily or if health issues arise.
+Some pets also need to take pills daily or if health issues arise.
 Not all dogs like the taste of their medication, though.
 Hiding it in a piece of cheese can coax them into taking their pill, which ultimately helps them lead healthier lives.
+That’s a win-win!

 Girl training black and white border collie dog puppy